 How would it affect

-Unlike 1859, the current situation is the world's critical dependence on him.
-Both the major and minor storms contribute to the severity of the “big blackout,” an issue that is both significant and hypothetical.
-An exhaustive analysis carried out by the The United States National Academy of Sciences in 2008 examined the potential impact of a modern event comparable to the Carrington event.
-The findings indicated that such an event would result in an unprecedented disruption of global social, political and economic systems.
+Unlike in 1859, the current situation is critically dependent on the world.
+Both major and minor storms contribute to the severity of the "Great Blackout," a theme that is both significant and hypothetical.
+A comprehensive analysis by the National Institute of Natural Resources (NIS) examined the potential impact of a modern event comparable to the Carrington event.
+The findings indicated that such an event would result in unprecedented disruption to global social, political, and economic systems.

 Since then, there have been no substantial changes and, although there are no signs that suggest the imminent appearance of a similar phenomenon, we also do not have the ability to predict it.
 The Carrington event took place towards the end of solar cycle 11, and this fact alone worries experts, considering the periodic increase in solar activity that occurs every eleven years.

-In our society, where the use of satellites is increasingly frequent, small solar storms present numerous drawbacks, which highlights that the problem goes beyond "the big storm."
+In our society, where the use of satellites is becoming more frequent, small solar storms present numerous inconveniences, which highlights that the problem goes beyond "the big storm." sensitivity of the electrical and satellite system to solar storms This means that these situations can seriously affect our technology in a matter of minutes, demonstrating that we are highly dependent on the Sun's magnetic field and its possible changes.

-According to Paul Charbonneau, a solar physicist at the University of Montreal, the current problem lies in the fact that we are currently witnessing the most active sun in the last two decades.
-Surprisingly, this solar cycle has proven to be even more active than predicted, with solar maximum occurring almost a year earlier than expected, as the models predicted.
+Surprisingly, this solar cycle has proven to be even more active than expected, with solar maximum occurring almost a year earlier than predicted, as experts at .

 In the coming months, scientists will have the opportunity to analyze solar maximum and total magnetic reversal, allowing them to test advanced theories and conduct research using innovative systems.